muhanzhang/IGMC/README.md

     ./run_transfer_exps.sh DATANAME

-Replace *DATANAME* with *flixster*, *douban* and *yahoo_music* to transfer to each dataset.
+Replace DATANAME with flixster, douban and yahoo_music to transfer to each dataset.
 The results will be attached to each dataset's original "log.txt" file.

 ### Visualization